PabloMansanet/tightness/README.md

 The above defines three types (`Letter`, `XorPair` and `Username`) that are guaranteed to always fulfill the given conditions.
-This is enforced by checking the conditions after construction and once after mutation.
+This is enforced by checking the conditions on construction and after every mutation.

 Immutably, bounded types get out of the way and act as close as possible to the underlying type, implementing all traits that a typical `Newtype` wrapper would.